xtuml/bridgepoint/doc-bridgepoint/notes/9717_interface_msg/9717_interface_msg_dnt.md

 5.5  Decision
 5.5.1  Following the general BridgePoint policy of not taking action that will dirty the user's revision controlled data behind their back, we will go with option 5.4.2 for user-controlled synchronization.
+A historical design note [2.3] details why we moved away from automatic synchronization to manual synchronization.

 ### 6. Design

+6.1  Add a new preference
+TODO

-6.1  Update ```bridgepoint/src/org.xtuml.bp.ui.explorer/src/org/xtuml/bp/ui/explorer/decorators/SynchronizationDecorator.java``` to
+6.2  Update ```bridgepoint/src/org.xtuml.bp.ui.explorer/src/org/xtuml/bp/ui/explorer/decorators/SynchronizationDecorator.java``` to
   add new code in the ```decorate()``` function.
-6.1.1  He we look to see if the element being checked to see if it is synchronized is a ```SystemModel_c```.
-If it is then we proceed with the work.
+6.2.1  He we look at the element being checked to see if it is a ```SystemModel_c```.
+We also see if the preference for enhanced synchronization is enabled.
+If both conditions are true then we proceed with the work.
 This check makes sure that we only perform the work once for each project instead of flooding the user with many dialogs as various elements in the project are checked.
-6.1.2  It we determine that the system is out of synch, we show a dialog (Figure 2) that gives the user the choice if they want to synchronize now or not.
+6.2.2  It we determine that the system is out of synch, we show a dialog (Figure 2) that gives the user the choice if they want to synchronize now or not.

 ![Synchronization Needed Dialog](synch_warning_dialog.png)
-Figure 2
+__Figure 2__

 6.1.3  The appropriate action is taken based on the user selection.